keboola/wr-azure-event-hub/README.md

     - `column_value` - Message is value of the defined `column`, eg. `John`.
 - `column` - string (optional): Name of the column for `mode` = `column_value`.
 - `propertiesColumns` - string (optional): Name of the column with properties (correlationId, messageId, ...) in JSON format for `mode` = `column_value`.
+- `partitionKeyColumn` - string (optional): Name of the column containing the partition key values.
+If not specified, Azure Event Hub will handle partition assignment automatically.

 ## Development